 Squirrel does not allow you to choose the Risk Grade you invest in, nor do they allow you to Fractionalise your investment into little $25 or $50 chunks.
 Instead you are protected by a Reserve Fund, also known as Loan Shield.
 The Reserve Fund is a pool of money which reimburses you in the case one of your borrowers defaults, or misses a loan repayment – a bit like an insurance payout.

 The Personal Loan Reserve Fund holds $595,000 at the time of writing, which is 4.76% of the active loan book (currently around $12.5 million).
 This should provide more than enough protection from expected defaults, which is expected to be 0.98% of the active loan book.

-Home Loans and Business Property Loans have their own reserve funds.
+Home Loans and Construction Loans have their own reserve funds.
 This keeps the risk of investing in each type of loan separate from each other.
-Given the security of Home Loans and Business Property Loans over residential property, and the low Loan-to-Value Ratio (LVR) of these loans, defaults in these products are expected to be minimal.
+Given the security of Home Loans and Construction Loans over residential property, and the low Loan-to-Value Ratio (LVR) of these loans, defaults in these products are expected to be minimal.
 Therefore the Reserve Funds for these products are smaller and primarily cover late borrower repayments.

 The implication of this is that you don’t need Risk Grades or Fractionalisation, because if you’re unlucky enough to end up investing in a bad loan, you have Loan Shield as a form of insurance.
 You could invest a $10,000 lump sum in one loan, without taking on more risk than investing $10,000 across 20 loans.
 However, this system does take control and visibility of loans away from the investor – which might be a good or bad thing depending on your preferences.